Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 I have added the alt attribute on images for screen readers to make the site more accessible.
 I have also capitalized the title and location so the page looks more uniform as we are relying on user input.

-For logged in users only they can view all the detail posts.
-For users not logged in the view button is not available to them.
+For logged in users only, they can see a view button so that they can view all the detail posts.
+I thought about making the image clickable to direct to the detail page but I thought there would be a lot of repetitive code with having to check if the user was logged in too.
+So just left it as the view button.
+For users not logged in the view button is not visible/available to them.

 ![able to see the view button](/documentation/images/view.png)